 After you form a corporation, you must maintain it to keep it in compliance.
 Track the following information for a corporation:

-Tax Status is determined by federal tax law.
+- Tax Status is determined by federal tax law.
 In general, entities are either taxable, pass-through, or not-for-profit.
-LLCs are usually pass-through because that is one of their principle advantages over corporations.
+LLCs are usually pass-through because that is one of their principal advantages over corporations.
 However, LLCs can elect other tax status.

 Documents and filings